CyVerse-learning-materials/foss/before/installation.rst

       - Notes
       - Link
     * - A Second Monitor (highly recommended)
-      - Having two monitors enables you to full-screen stream the instructional portion of the course while working on a second screen.
+      - Having two monitors enables you to full-screen stream the Zoom instructional portion of the course while working on a second screen, e.g., on a tutorial.
 This is particularly helpful if you currently only have a laptop screen.
       -
     * - SSH Clients (Windows)
       - PuTTY allows SSH connection to a remote machine, and is designed for